 Joe and Barbara Crofskey recorded their 50th wedding anniversary with their children.
 Back row from left: Joe junior, Mick, Ben, Bill and Frank.
 Front from left: Kitty Grant, Helen Meads, Verne McCabe and Elsie Crofskey.

 Joe and Barbara retired to Waitara in 1952 and their son Ben became sharemilker on their farm.
 Joe died at 88 and Barbara at 94.
 They are buried together at the Waitara cemetery.

-Martin Ryan died of cancer in Omata in 1930.
+Martin Ryan died of cancer in Omata on 14 November 1930, aged 65.
 Mary continued to establish her four sons on farms.
 She became as much of a force in the community as her older sister Rose.